mlilien/bb-cplusplus/README.md

 -   C++ runtime docker image
 -   local and CI/CD build system

+There is also an example that shows the usage with a 'hello world' application.

 # Build

-_There is normally no need to build this building block manually.
-For the integration into your project it is sufficient to use the image on hub.docker.com as described in the Usage section._
+It is highly recommended to modify this building block for your needs.
+For the integration into your project you should modify the builder and runtime Dockerfiles.

-The corresponding image can be created manually or e.g. via dobi (<https://github.com/dnephin/dobi>), the way described here.
+The images can be created locally manually or e.g. via dobi (<https://github.com/dnephin/dobi>) or via concourse CI.

+## Using dobi for local build

-## Prerequisites
+### Prerequisites

 -   dobi (<https://github.com/dnephin/dobi>)
 -   docker (<https://docs.docker.com/install/>)

-## Using dobi for local build
+### Using dobi

 dobi should only be used via the `dobi.sh` script, because there important variables are set and the right scripts are included.